Understanding our Wonderful Advent Liturgy and 7 themes of this Blog

 We share this season with others outside our faith as well.
 Many of us celebrate the coming of Light into our world at this holi(holy)day season:

-Our Jewish brothers and sisters celebrate Hanukkah (this year ~ Monday, December 15th through Wednesday, December 24th.)The festival of Hanukkah (Chanukah) was established to commemorate the Jewish Maccabees’ military victory over the Greek-Syrians and the rededication of the Second Temple, which had been desecrated by the Greek-Syrians, to the worship of God.
+Our Jewish brothers and sisters celebrate Hanukkah (this year ~ at sundown Thursday, December 10th through nightfall December 18th.)The festival of Hanukkah (Chanukah) was established to commemorate the Jewish Maccabees’ military victory over the Greek-Syrians and the rededication of the Second Temple, which had been desecrated by the Greek-Syrians, to the worship of God.
 Thus, Hanukkah is a celebration of Jewish national survival and religious freedom.

 In this, I speak here not so much to the secularists — those who openly deny the existence of God — but to those of us who say we believe but put God at the periphery of our lives and place the almighty dollar in God’s place.

 Here are seven themes we will reflect on during the four weeks of this Advent blog:

 + + + The coming (advent) of Light into darkness.
 We can’t have one without the other.
 Light will emerge in the midst of our personal darkness and the darkness of our world.

 + + + The emergence of hope .
 Persevere, persist in unrelenting hope in the midst of the difficult circumstances of your life.